prescottprue/deploy-changed-functions/README.md

 # Deploy Changed Functions

-> Deploy only cloud functions which have changed
+> Deploy only Google Cloud Functions which have changed

 ## Usage